SamDund/Assign2Education/README.md

-### Assignment 2: Proposal for Collaborative Research Project
+### Assignment 3: Data Cleaning and Analysis

 #### Sam Dundon and Thierry Racaud
 * * *
 #### Project Introduction
-This is a proposal for Thierry Racaud's thesis titled: "The Country-level Impact of Educational Patterns on the Rate of Entrepreneurship."
-The proposal has been divided into the following sections:
+This is a data cleaning and analysis overview for Thierry Racaud's thesis titled: "The Country-level Impact of Educational Patterns on the Rate of Entrepreneurship."
+The overview has been divided into the following sections:

-1. Research Interest
+1. Research Question
-2. Research Question
+2. Causal Chain
-3. Literature Review
+3. Data Collection and Cleaning
-4. Analytical Method
+4. Data Analysis
-5. Key Concepts
+5. Summary
-6. Conclusion
-7. References

-The proposal includes dynamically linked academic references and citations for R packages.
+The overview includes dynamically linked [citations for R packages](https://raw.githubusercontent.com/SamDund/Assign2Education/master/DataRpackageCitations.bib).

 #### Proposal File
-The project proposal is EducProposal.Rmd.
-Please click [here](https://raw.githubusercontent.com/SamDund/Assign2Education/master/EducProposal.html) to access the html for the RMarkdown file and open it in Chrome or a similar application (some features are not availble in the html version saved on GitHub):
+The data analysis overview is [GEMDataSource.Rmd](https://raw.githubusercontent.com/SamDund/Assign2Education/master/GEMDataSource.Rmd).
+Please click [here](https://raw.githubusercontent.com/SamDund/Assign2Education/master/GEMDataSource.html) to access the html for the RMarkdown file and open it in Chrome or a similar application.

 #### Other Repository Contents
-- Main.bib: Main bibliography file dynamically linked to EducProposal.Rmd
-- RpackageCitations.bib: Bibliography file dynamically linked to EducProposal.Rmd with citations for R and packages
+- Proposal: A file with assignment two information including a README, RMarkdown proposal file, knitted PDF and html versions of the proposal file, Main bibliography file dynamically linked to EducProposal.Rmd, and a Bibliography file dynamically linked to EducProposal.Rmd with citations for R and packages
 - Misc: A file with an extra source file used for exploring other R features.
 This file will likely be used for the next class assignment
 - Img: A file containing the OECD chart in the EducProposal.Rmd file
 - Other: A project file, cached files, gitignore, .RData, and .Rhistory files